-The US economy continues to display mixed economic indicators, with mild softness but no contraction in industrial activity and still quite solid service activity and household consumption, thanks to low unemployment and easy financing conditions.
+Developed economies Focus on the solid US The US economy continues to display mixed economic indicators, with mild softness but no economy, not the fear of contraction in industrial activity and still quite solid service activity and household consumption, tariffs or recession thanks to low unemployment and easy financing conditions.
 In this context, fears of recessions, or the expected Fed monetary easing, are based on concerns the global slowdown and trade tariffs might significantly affect activity in the future.
 While this is clearly a risk, it remains to be seen for the moment.

-In Europe, the impact of slowing global demand for industrial exports has already severely hit economic growth and continues to affect manufacturing-heavy Germany.
+European industry hit. but In Europe, the impact of slowing global demand for industrial exports has already severely hit economy is still solid economic growth and continues to affect manufacturing-heavy Germany.
 However, with some similarities to the US situation, the combination of declining unemployment, a buoyant housing market and easy credit sustains domestic-related activity and is helping most of the eurozone stabilise at a mild-but-positive growth level.
 Nevertheless, given depressed inflationary pressures and taking into account the downside risks to the growth outlook, the ECB still has very valid grounds for providing some easing in the months ahead.
-For Switzerland, this combination of slowing industrial activity in the eurozone and likely ECB rate cuts is a very negative macroeconomic cocktail.
+For Switzerland, this combination Swiss economy hit hard by of slowing industrial activity in the eurozone and likely ECB rate cuts is a very negative eurozone slowdown macroeconomic cocktail.
 It weighs twice as heavily on an important part of the economy, through lower demand for Swiss exports and via the negative impact of a stronger franc versus the euro.
 The Swiss National Bank has limited opportunities for offsetting these dynamics.
-Likewise, the Bank of Japan has few options to tackle the decline in Japan's inflation dynamic prompted by the strengthening of the yen.
+Likewise, the SNB and BoJ face limited options Bank of Japan has few options to tackle the decline in Japan's inflation dynamic prompted by the strengthening of the yen.
+Emerging economies EMs affected but resilient The slowdown in global growth and the uncertainties related to trade and tariffs act as a gradual headwind on emerging economies despite relatively resilient domestic demand.
+Eastern Europe feels the impact of slowing German industrial activity, South East Asia is directly exposed to the repercussions of US-China trade tensions, and local situations, such as tensions between Japan and South Korea, only exacerbate trade instability.